Need2Revolt/FVWMoo/README.md

 # FVWMoo
 Custom FVWM config running on an Android proot image.
 Minimalistic and performance oriented, interaction is heavily mouse based.

+_If you're looking for just the FVWM config, please refer to this other repo: TODO.
+Otherwise read on below for the full proot image_

 It's meant to be a lightweight Linux image to be used whenever you can't or don't want to carry a full laptop with you.
 It requires a mouse and a keyboard to be used, so you'll either have to carry those or scavenge them in your surroundings.

 Be sure to read section #3 or you will likely be lost inside the environment (or won't appreciate all it's features).